scania/corporate-ui/contribution.md

  ## Stencil

  To be able to create a component in Corporate-Ui you need to understand what tool we are using to make it happened.
 We are using a **Web Component compiler** called [StencilJS](https://stenciljs.com/docs/introduction).
 This is the core for our components and how we build them.
-You can more in detail in their documentation.
+You can read more in Stencil documentation.

  StencilJS contains features like: